 Collection Methods for Secondary Data

-- Literature Review: Systematic search and analysis of existing academic and professional literature relevant to the research topic.
+Systematic search and analysis of existing academic and professional literature relevant to the research topic.
+Researchers evaluate credibility, identify gaps, and synthesise findings to build a solid theoretical framework.

-- Archival Research: Investigating historical documents and records from libraries or archives.
+Investigating historical documents and records from libraries or archives.
+Accessing these resources requires permission and careful documentation for accurate referencing.

 Primary Data vs Secondary Data